 South Korean President Moon Jae-in has stressed his desire to build permanent peace on the Peninsula, saying it will act as an economic engine for his country.
 At the National Assembly on 01 November 2018, Moon called on lawmakers to work together.
 He added that strong security is also important and next year's defense budget would increase by 8.2 percent.
 Moon said the national budget is set to increase by 10 percent.
-Forecasts of slow economic growth have caused his support rate to decline.
-Critics say his policies are to blame for the grim outlook.
+Forecasts of slow economic growth caused his support rate to decline.
+Critics said his policies are to blame for the grim outlook.

 The government increased the 2017 defense budget by four percent from 2016, to roughly 40.3 trillion won, centered mostly on reinforcing key military strength.
 The Defense Ministry said 06 Septembe 2016 that the 2017 plan focused on boosting the Kill Chain and the Korean Air and Missile Defense systems to respond to North Korea’s asymmetric threats.
 The government allocated 229 billion won for a project on bringing in high-altitude unmanned reconnaissance aircraft, roughly 284 billion won for improving the capability of Patriot missiles, 278 billion won for securing medium-range surface-to-air missiles and some 26 billion won for setting up a harbor surveillance system.